-Disclaimer: Please note this information is based on my application and evidence.
+Disclaimer: Please note this information is based on my application and evidence (I’m not a lawyer or immigration advisor).
 The article is to help guide you on what to expect question wise and get you thinking of what to prepare.
-Your answers should be tailored to you and your information 😊.
-If you are unsure about what you should put you should contact the Home Office.
+Your answers should be tailored to you and your information.
+If you are unsure reach out to the Home Office or my friends at Britbound who will be able to help you.
 Here are some other documents that may be helpful:

 For more information about the visa process check out ‘What You Need to Know When Applying for Your UK Ancestry Visa’.

 Disclaimer: This is based on my experience and you should seek professional advice if you are unsure.
 Go to GOV UK to check if there have been any changes to the visa rule & fees.